yogthos/transcribe-yt/README.md

 - Automatic file naming with timestamps
 - Support for custom output directories
 - Error handling and progress reporting
+- Configuration management for API keys and settings

 ## Prerequisites